-Please join us on Friday, December 4th from 12-1:30 p.m. for a World AIDS Day commemoration event and a presentation of our network's draft 5-year strategic plan.
-This event is titled 'Surviving 2020: Honoring our Resistance & Resilience on World AIDS Day.'
+100 people joined us on Friday, December 4th for a World AIDS Day commemoration event and a presentation of our network's draft 5-year strategic plan: Surviving 2020: Honoring our Resistance & Resilience on World AIDS Day.
 The event is a collaboration between East Bay Getting to Zero, Oakland LGBTQ Center, RYSE Youth Center and WORLD.
-There will be performances from Bay Area artists, giveaways and more.
-Download the program here.
-Please register for the event here.
+Click here to watch videos of the performances and town hall!